dataiku/academy-samples/se-coder-workshop/README.md

 Spin up a Trainer instance
 Add yourself and Workshop attendees

-The starter project can be found in this git repo
-The starter and completed project needs to be uploaded to the instance.
+The starter project can be found in this (https://github.com/dataiku/academy-samples/tree/main/se-coder-workshop) git repo The completed project can be found on Google Drive - 41_Sales_US/2_Sales_Engineering/Hands-on Workshop/Coder/[V12.5] The starter and completed project needs to be uploaded to the instance.

 A code env needs to be created on the instance with the following requirements: